highfidelity/hifi-docs-grav-content/04.script/03.js-tips/docs.md

 ## Equip an Item
-Equipping an item means that an avatar can grab and hold an entity without pressing the grab button or trigger continuously.
+You can equip an item by grabbing and holding an entity without pressing the grab button or trigger continuously.
 For example, you could equip a paint brush to your avatar's hand and drop it only when you're done painting.

 You can equip an item using a script: